JetBrains/intellij-sdk-docs/user_interface_components/kotlin_ui_dsl.md

        comment = message("checkbox.smart.tab.reuse.inline.help"))
 ```

-## Integrating panels with property bindings
+## Integrating Panels with Property Bindings

 A panel returned by the `panel` method is an instance of [`DialogPanel`](upsource:///platform/platform-api/src/com/intellij/openapi/ui/DialogPanel.kt).
 This base class supports the standard `apply`, `reset`, and `isModified` methods.